 I made the transition to digital in 2002.
 I rented a very early Nikon DSLR for a motorcycle race meeting only to be horrified by the 2 second shutter lag which made good panning technique a wild affair!

-Fortunately, technology quickly caught up and now you can, literally, take fantastic images with both of your eyes closed!
+Fortunately, technology quickly caught up and now you can, literally, take fantastic images with both eyes closed!

 This is where the skills that I learnt from my father can make the difference between robotic photography and images with personality.
 The skill now is in the small details, the framing, the humour or gravity and the individual's interpretation of what is witnessed.